Yeatman51/yeatman51/README.md

 <!-- <img src="readme_banner.png" alt="header photo"><br> -->

 ## About Me
 Experienced Business Owner with a demonstrated history of working in the computer software and graphics industry.
-Skilled in Business Planning, Operations Management, Web Design, HTML, CSS, and JavaScript.
+Skilled in Business Planning, Operations Management, Data Analysis, Web Development, and Graphic Design.
 Strong operations professional with a Certificate focused in Full Stack Web Development from Michigan State University.

 ---